6 Signs It’s Time for Your Child to Get a Phone

 Don’t be shy about testing your kid’s level of responsibility.
 Please pay attention to how honest they are about what they’re doing with their friends.
 Give them responsibilities such as savings goals and chores.
 See how diligent they are in following through with those responsibilities.
 These smaller duties will prove very telling when deciding whether or not your kid is ready for a phone.

-You might also consider starting your child out with a kid’s phone at a young age.
+You might also consider starting your child with a kid’s phone at a young age.
 Kid-friendly phones come equipped with basic features such as calling and texting.
 But they don’t allow for internet browsing or social media, meaning your kid will be less distracted and much safer.
 You’ll have peace of mind.
 Plus, it’ll be the perfect way to prepare your kid for a real phone.

 3. You have safety concerns that a phone could solve.